ab/auto-brightness-switch/README.md

 License
 -------
-Copyright &copy; 2011 Andy Brody
+Copyright &copy; 2011-2023 Andy Brody

-This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, using version 3 of the license.

 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of